p-gsd/photon-kitty/README.md

 By pressing `ENTER`, photon will show the article view, where it scraps the card's link and extracts the title, top image and main text content.
 The article view also has three modes:

-`ARTICLE` - shows the screpped article content
+`ARTICLE` - shows the scrapped article content

 `DESCRIPTION` - shows the item.Description